jordirofes/rMSIflow/README.md

 # rMSIteachings
- Package that contain scripts for the analysis and post-processing of rMSIproc output data
+ Package that contains scripts for the analysis and post-processing of rMSIproc output data